 Interim Forms X Future Reality

-Without Consent was conceived as a temporary unsanctioned art space, situated in an abandoned industrial building within an unutilised brownfield site.
+A recent exhibition, conceived as a temporary unsanctioned art space, situated in an abandoned industrial building within an unutilised brownfield site.

 The building, Dark Mills, has long been in regular informal use by artists, photographers, skaters and wild swimmers – to the strong disapproval of district officials and the local press.
 The location of the space and the objects placed within it were intended to raise questions about what vernacular, bottom-up models of development may look like, against the backdrop of certain forms of planning and ‘place making’.
 Do sites for organic, locally-autonomous construction exist and what would such spaces, free from centralised control, look like?